 First of all, there are many types of injuries that may appear superficial at first, but which develop into more serious wounds in the short or long term.
-If you have fallen and hit your head, for instance, you might think a small bump was the only result, while a concussion or other type of traumatic brain injury (TBI) had also been inflicted as well.
+If you fell and hit your head, you might only see a bump forming and think that you are okay – but internally, you could face a traumatic brain injury or even a brain hemorrhage, which can be fatal if left untreated.
 Broken bones, internal bleeding, and other severe injuries can occur out of sight, so it might be prudent to see a doctor and have your condition assessed and avoid possible complications, regardless of how serious you think your wounds are.

 Secondly, the question of whether or not you received immediate medical attention following your injury can be an important factor in proving liability.
 Without documentation from a doctor’s office, hospital, or first responder detailing your injuries and establishing exactly when and why they took place, it can be easy for the defendant and their attorney to shed doubt on the facts of the case.
 They might claim that the injury happened later, that it already existed, or that it took place somewhere else, all of which could make your case more difficult.

 Lastly, when it comes time to establish damages – and thus, the extent of your compensation – a lack of medical treatment can make it seem as though your injuries are not severe and do not require much in the way of compensation.
 Typically, damages in a personal injury case are determined based on the severity of the injury and the costs that resulted from it, be they medical bills, lost wages, or pain and suffering.
 By not seeking treatment, you could undermine your injury claim and jeopardize any potential compensation.